Introduction

 B) If you are planning on appraising one or more of the new PAs, then the appraisal team will have to:

-- Take the new Four-day Building Organizational Capability class and pass the new Practitioner exam.
+- Take the new 4-day Building Organizational Capability class and pass the new Practitioner exam.
 The class will be offered through your Lead Appraiser (LA) if the appraiser has chosen to pursue the new PAs.
-There is a self-study option available through 3/31/24 to save on class costs.

 - Verify appraisal team member domain experience.
 The ATMs will still be subject to the experience requirements for an appraisal.
 For example, if you are on a Data Management appraisal, the team will need 15 years of domain (Data Management) experience, and only one team member can have less than 2 years of experience.
 This might become a challenge to find the right people for the team.
 LA years of experience are not used in the calculation.